Sine-Liouville gravity as a Vertex Model on Planar Graphs: Discussion

-$\circ$ If we identify (up to a normalisation) the coupling constants $t_{\pm 1}$ in \re{eqstSTR} with $\tpm$ in the world-sheet action \re{actionSG}, the point $ t_{\pm 1}=0$ in MQM is described by a massless free boson coupled to Liouville gravity.
-On the other hand, in the 7vMM, $t_{-1}=1$ even when $t=t_ 1 =0$.
-This resembles the world-sheet description of the critical point $t=0$ by a space-like Liouville field with $c=25$ coupled to a time-like Liouville field with $c=1$.
-Of course, the theories of 2D gravity with free boson and with the time-like Liouville as matter fields have the same set of bulk observables because of the charge conservation, but the two theories can can have different boundary observables.
-In the unperturbed MQM, the boundary conditions are imposed independently on the Liouville field and on the free boson and hence of FZZT type.
+$\circ$ If the coupling constants $t_{\pm 1}$ in \re{eqstSTR} are identified (up to a normalisation) with $\tpm$ in the worldsheet action \re{actionSG}, the worldsheet theory for the point $ t_ +=t_-=0$ is a massless free boson coupled to Liouville gravity.
+On the other hand, by the correspondence \re{correspobdence7vMQM}, the worldsheet theory for the 7vMM at $t=0$ is defined by the UV action \re{actionSG} with $\tp=0$ and $\tm \ne 0$.
+Concerning the bulk observables, the two worldsheet theories are identical because of the charge conservation, but the two theories can have different boundary observables.
+In the unperturbed MQM, the boundary conditions are imposed independently on the Liouville field and on the free boson and are hence of FZZT \cite{Fateev:2000ik,Teschner:2001ab} type.
 The boundary cosmological constant is coupled to the area of the world sheet via the Liouville interaction $\mu_B \, e^{\phi}$.
 On the other hand, in the 7vMM, the disk partition function for $t\to 0$ is given by the first term on the rhs of \re{WIIb} with $ M\sim \mu ^{(1-\l)/2}$ and certainly does not correspond to a FZZT brane.
-The only possibility is that boundary interaction in the world-sheet theory \re{actionSG} involves both the Liouville and the matter fields.
-The simplest boundary term compatible with the scaling \re{scalingell} is of sine-Liouville type, \bee \mu_+^B e^{(1-R)\phi} e^{iR\tilde \vp}+\mu_-^B e^{(1-R)\phi }e^{-iR\tilde \vp}, \la{bdrytermSL} \eee where $\tilde\vp$ is the T-dual field of $\vp$, with $x\sim \mu_B= \mu^B_+\mu^B_-$.
-At the opposite end of the flow, where the gaussian field is perturbed by an irrelevant sine-Liouville operator, the boundary interaction with the correct scaling of the boundary parameter is again of the form \re{bdrytermSL}, with $R \to1-R$.
+The boundary interaction in the worldsheet theory \re{actionSG} would necessarily involve both the Liouville and the matter fields.

+$\circ$ One can speculate that the boundary term of the sine-Liouville action also has sine-Liouville form.
+According to \re{scalingell}, for $t=0$ the length element is $d\ell \sim e^{(1-R)\phi}$.
+This is the dressing factor for the exponential boundary field $e^{\pm i R\vp}$.
+We therefore conjecture that at $t=0$ the boundary term is of the form \bee \mu_+^B e^{(1-R)\phi} e^{iR\tilde \vp}+\mu_-^B e^{(1-R)\phi }e^{-iR\tilde \vp}, \la{bdrytermSL} \eee where $\tilde\vp$ is the T-dual field of $\vp$, with $x\sim \mu_B= \mu^B_+\mu^B_-$.
+At the opposite end of the flow, where the Gaussian field is perturbed by an irrelevant sine-Liouville operator, the boundary interaction with the correct scaling of the boundary parameter should again be of the form \re{bdrytermSL}, with $R \to1-R$.